TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FlexForms/Index.rst

    the configuration.

-Steps to perform (Extension developer)
+Steps to perform (extension developer)
 ======================================

 .. rst-class:: bignums-xxl